vuejs/devtools-v6/docs/plugin/api-reference.md

 - `treeFilterPlaceholder` (optional): placeholder of the filter input above the tree
 - `stateFilterPlaceholder` (optional): placeholder of the filter input in the state inspector
 - `noSelectionText` (optional): text displayed in the inspector pane when no node is selected
+- `actions`: an array of buttons to add to the header of the inspector
+  - `icon`: material icon identifier
+  - `tooltip`: button tooltip
+  - `action`: function to be executed

 Example: